Workflow

 Quick Feature Pattern

-Flow: propose → apply → archive
+Flow: plan → build → review → archive

 When to use: Simple, well-understood features where you know what you want to build without exploration.